Showing posts with label Dutch art. Show all posts

 Coagulation

 In his notebook observations on coagulation Browne speculates how to make cheese more nutritional - 'Whereby whey & cheese might be made more medical'.
 In his notes on coagulation, an essential process in cheese-making, he experiments with an ingredient considered taboo today.
 Its no vulgar titillation to take a closer look at his experiments with breast milk.
-Browne's notebooks express clearly his intent was to formulate a 'more medical' cheese', and he endeavoured to do so by experimenting with breast-milk.
-Although he correctly knew that breast milk possesses medical benefits he didn't know as we do today, of health hazards associated with sharing body fluids.
+He expresses clearly his intent to formulate a 'more medical' cheese', and he endeavoured to do so by experimenting with breast-milk.
+Although knowing that breast milk possesses medical benefits Browne didn't know as we do today, of the health hazards associated with sharing body fluids.
 He noted -

 'Many coagulums there are in nature & though we content our selves in one in the running of milk, yet many will perform the same....
 The runnett of cows is strong, for it coagulates the milk, but the runnett of cows as we have tried in several woman's milk will not coagulate the same'.
 [8]